 - Mrs. Johnson presents to PCP's office for scheduled appointment. - PCP draws repeat labs and adjusts her BP and diuretic medications.
-PCP assesses Mrs. Johnson understanding of CHF and determines she would benefit significantly from education on CHF management and care management (CM) program.

-PCP refers Mrs. Johnson to the RN care manager, Laura, for CHF education and chronic care management.
+PCP assesses Mrs. Johnson's understanding of CHF and determines she would benefit significantly from education on CHF management and care management (CM) program. - PCP introduces Mrs. Johnson to the CM program and obtains verbal consent from Mrs. Johnson to participate. - PCP refers Mrs. Johnson to the RN care manager, Laura, for CHF education and chronic care management.